6 Days, 5 Nights

 Altitude gained: 638m

-A 4–5-hour drive from Moshi will take you through the coffee farms and the Village of Nale Muru to the Kilimanjaro National Park Gate.
-We will wait patiently for our permits to be issued while we watch the busy operations as many crews get ready for the trip ahead.
-While your guide talks about the local plants and animals and the wildlife you might see, enjoy the beautiful wooded scenery and windy trails.
-Simba camp is close to the first cave at the edge of the moorland zone.
-It has great views of the Kenyan plains.
+A 4-5-hour drive from Moshi takes you past coffee farms and the village of Nale Muru to the Kilimanjaro National Park Gate.
+We will patiently wait for our permits to be issued while we observe the busy operations as many crews prepare for the journey ahead.
+Enjoy the beautiful wooded scenery and winding trails while your guide discusses the local plants and animals, as well as any wildlife you may encounter.
+Simba camp is near the first cave on the edge of the moorland zone.
+It offers spectacular views of the Kenyan plains.

 Elevation: 2635m/8645ft to 3487m/11,440ft